 The essence of open source systems is that they are free.
 That means that the intellectual property of the virtualization product is common property and accessible to anyone.
 The most important advantage of open source virtualization is that anyone can access the source code and modify it.
 Did you ever encounter a problem in a closed-source virtualization product?
 Your only choice is to wait for the vendor to provide a solution to the problem.
 For a small company that is not too important to the vendor, that can take a long time.

 In open source software, the road to solutions is often much shorter.
 The source code includes the email address of the person responsible for maintaining the software.
 You can contact this person directly and work together to find a decent solution.
 Chances are that solution would work much better than a one-size-fits-all patch from a vendor of a proprietary product.
-The only condition for such a scenario
+The only condition for such a scenario is that the company behind the open source virtualization offering is healthy.

 A common misconception about open source systems is that no one in particular owns them, and hence it's not possible to get good support.
 Although this is true for some open source software, this is far from true for open source virtualization projects.